Stuycs-K/final-project-5-zhou-qianjun-liu-jason/WORKLOG.md

 Made the movement method work within the character class and firgured out how that will look on the main screen.

-info
+### May 28, 2024

+I made the swapping function for the main character work in conjunction with the map and possible movement. info